justynroberts/SFTPplugin/README.md

-# OpenSSH Node Execution Plugins
+# SFTP File Copier

-This plugin provides a node-executor and file-copier using OpenSSH.
+This plugin provides a node-executor and file-copier using SFTP.
 Use this plugin if you want to access remote servers using SSH/sftp commands (as an alternative to the default SSH plugin of Rundeck, which is a Java Plugin based on JSCH library).

 ## Requirements
 * Password Authentication and Passphrase need `sshpass` installed on the rundeck server.